Skip to main content

 Doing the hands-on work proved even more taxing than she’d expected.
 “It was labor intensive.
 In the U.S. you’d have a machine to mix concrete, but it’s a lot more work there because you have to do everything by hand,” she explains.
 “But it was gratifying to see the progress of the work.”

-On days off from building the stations, Michelle and her fellow brigaders taught “charla,” or educational chats.
+On days off from building the stations, Michelle and her fellow brigadiers taught “charla,” or educational chats.
 They spoke with children about education and exercise, and taught villagers how to use and care for their new sanitation stations.

 During a break from hard labor and charla, Michelle joined eight other Drexel students for a hike up the 1,200 steps carved into the slopes of El Llano Del Cruz.
-From the peak, the brigaders could see the entire valley and town below, providing a valuable perspective on the work they had just completed.
+From the peak, the brigadiers could see the entire valley and town below, providing a valuable perspective on the work they had just completed.

 After returning to Philadelphia, Michelle focused on completing her accounting degree and studying for the CPA exam.
 As president of Beta Alpha Psi and member of Gamma Sigma Sigma, a community service sorority, her focus on helping others has remained consistent.